 In summer, the area is busy with Shugendo practitioners.
 These mountain ascetics stress physical endurance as a path to enlightenment.
 They gather at Kinpusen-ji Temple before journeying over to Mt.
 Omine.
 In autumn you can see the three spectacular, 1300-year-old blue skinned Zao Gongen statues at the temple.

 While the whole mountain is nature’s garden, Chikurin-in Temple & Garden offers a man-made version of natural beauty, designed by the famous tea master Sen-no-Rikyu.
 Spring is an especially splendid time to visit, when the weeping cherry blossom trees are at their finest.

 One of the best ways to take in the beauty of the region is to relax in an outdoor hot spring.
-Yoshinoyama is dotted with traditional ryokan and hot spring hotels, and certain of those like Yumoto Honoya also offer non-staying guests use of their bathing facilities for a fee.
-Some places even serve sake in the onsen.
+Yoshinoyama is dotted with traditional ryokan and hot spring hotels, ideal as a base for exploring the area.

 These traditional Japanese sweets are formed from a mixture of kuzu, or Japanese arrowroot, and local spring water.
 Delicious accompanying green tea, the jelly-like dumplings are typically served with either a sweet, dark syrup, or kinako, toasted soy bean powder.
 Yoshino’s kuzumochi is renowned across Japan for its use of pure, local ingredients.
 Yoshinokuzu is a great place to try the dish when in Yoshino.
 Yoshinokuzu Yasokichi is a great place to try the dish when in Yoshino.